 ADRF as a Data Source:

-When the DCCF receives a request for data that includes a period in the past, the DCCF attempts to select an ADRF as the Data Source.
+When the DCCF receives a request for data that includes a period in the past and ADRF is deployed, the DCCF may request data from ADRF as the Data Source.
 The data obtained from the ADRF is delivered to Consumers / Notification Endpoints according to a configured Delivery Option.
 The DCCF may determine that requested data is available in an ADRF by querying the ADRF.
-The DCCF may query an ADRF to determine whether data requested by a Data Consumer is available from the ADRF.

 ADRF as a Data Recipient: